khutbaapp1-debug/KhutbahTranslate/DEPLOYMENT.md

 1. Go to https://play.google.com/console
 2. Create a new app
 3. Fill in app details:
-   - App name: Khutbah Translate
+   - App name: Khutbah Companion
    - Category: Education or Lifestyle
    - Content rating: Everyone
 4. Upload your `.aab` file